novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-112.md

 Although they were intimidated by Lee Hyun-woo's presence and avoided him, some relatives were still looking for opportunities to show 'I'm different from you.'

-Each time, Lee Hyun-woo made them feel awkward with his unique presence.
+Each time, Lee Hyun-woo made them feel awkward in his own way.

 Sometimes, he would shut them up with sharp questions and answers.